ralphschuler/TopoLens/README.md

 # TopoLens

 TopoLens is now a static web application built with [Vite](https://vitejs.dev/) that visualises live BGP activity using the [RIPE RIS Live](https://ris-live.ripe.net/) WebSocket feed.
-The browser stores every update locally in IndexedDB so you can reconnect or refresh without losing the most recent announcements.
+The browser keeps a rolling in-memory list of the most recent announcements for quick exploration during your session.

 ## Getting started